 - Buy the system outright.
 If you have a CD or other investment that has recently matured, buying your solar energy system in cash is the best way to reinvest it.
-The average homeowner who goes solar achieves payback in about 7.5 years, and keeps 100 percent of the financial benefits of their solar panel system.
+The average homeowner who goes solar with EnergySage achieves payback in just under 8 years, and keeps 100 percent of the financial benefits of their solar panel system.

 - Buy the system with a solar loan.
 If you can’t or don’t want to pay for the system in cash, many banks and other financial institutions offer $0-down, low-interest solar loans to help with your purchase.
 Monthly payments are typically lower than your monthly electricity bill, enabling you to save money right away.
 Homeowners retain 40 to 70 percent of the financial benefits of their system with a solar loan, depending on the loan terms.

 - Sign a solar lease or power purchase agreement (PPA).
 If you choose a solar lease, you pay no money up front and are charged a reduced monthly rate by the third-party owner to “rent” a solar energy system.
 This will likely result in 10 to 20 percent savings on your electricity bill for the duration of your lease agreement.
 A solar lease or PPA is a great option if your income is low enough that you cannot take advantage of the federal tax credit for solar.